Housing Dept reveals over 40% more new homes began construction in 2021 than year prior

 Thirty thousand seven hundred and twenty four new homes were recorded as having commenced construction in 2021, marking an increase of 42% on the year prior.

-That's according to the Department of Housing, which today (January 21) published data on Commencement Notices for December last year.
+That's according to the Department of Housing, which this week published data on Commencement Notices for December last year.

 The compiled information reveals that the number of houses which began construction in 2021 totaled almost as many as in 2016 and 2017 combined (30,816).